How to get free seeds – 6 savvy solutions to increase your seed collection for less

 Saving your seeds is the best way to propagate your garden too, and it is sustainable as there is no packaging or transportation involved if you harvest your own seeds.

-If you are eager to learn more about how to collect seeds, you might be interested to read how to save cucumber seeds, or how to harvest sunflower seeds
+If you are eager to learn more about how to collect seeds, you might be interested to read how to save cucumber seeds, or how to harvest sunflower seeds.

-Lifestyle journalist Sarah Wilson has been writing about flowers, plants, and garden design and trends since 2015.
-Having already studied introductory garden and landscape design as well as a course in floristry she is currently adding to her list of qualifications with an RHS Level 2 course in the Principles of Plant Growth and Development.
-In addition to homesandgardens.com and livingetc.com she's written for gardeningetc.com, Modern Gardens and Country Homes & Interiors magazines.
+Lifestyle journalist Sarah Wilson writes about flowers, plants, garden design and trends.
+She has studied introductory garden and landscape design and floristry, and also has an RHS Level 2 qualification in the Principles of Plant Growth and Development.
+In addition to homesandgardens.com and livingetc.com she's written for gardeningetc.com, Real Homes, Modern Gardens and Country Homes & Interiors magazines.